huntdatacenter/docs/docs/coordination/faq.md

 #### How can we delete a lab?

-Lab deletions are authorized by Data space leaders and documented in a [lab deletion order](/agreements/downloads/#lab-deletion-order) that is co-signed by the affected lab leader.
+Lab deletions are authorized by Data space leaders and documented in a [lab deletion order](/agreements/downloads/#lab-deletion-order) that is co-signed by both the data space leader and respective lab leader.
 All data and machines in the lab will be irrevocably destroyed in this process, and neither data nor machines can be recreated.